ozok/svg2png/readme.txt

 A tool to convert svg to png.
-It can run up to 64 parallel convertion processes Uses imagemagick as backend.
+It can run up to 64 parallel convertion processes.
+Uses imagemagick as backend.

 #Licence